EverBecerra/Commerce-Database/project_overview_&_details.md

 ## Project Process

 1. Design Phase
-⋅⋅⋅⋅* The database schema design was influenced by e-commerce businesses such as Amazon and Wayfair.
+         -The database schema design was influenced by e-commerce businesses such as Amazon and Wayfair.
 2. Implementation Process
 ⋅⋅⋅⋅* Once we established the business rules of how many tables and what tables we required, we constructed PK and FK constraints for relationship purposes, following logical methodologies
 3.